Port in a Storm: Reception

-The Futon Critic named it the 16th best episode of television in 2003, saying the series "once again reminded us happy endings are all too rare in the 'real' world with its second season finale."
+The Futon Critic named it the 16th best television episode of 2003: "'The Wire' once again reminded us happy endings are all too rare in the 'real' world with its second season finale."
+Kevin D. Thompson of The Palm Beach Post wrote in a review shortly after the episode's debut that The Wire was "television's best show" and called the plots of season two "intricately woven".